mmccaff/giphy-battle/README.md

 * /?tag=cats
 * /?url=http://www.url.to/giphy.gif
 * /battle
+* /favorites

+The above operates on a 'main' or 'general' room (channel) but ad hoc, private rooms can emerge by preceding with a room name.
+For example, /mycompany, /mycompany/battle, /mycompany/favorites to have a room that is only for 'mycompany' and not seen by other rooms.

 When the / route is loaded it initially displays a random image from Giphy and sizes it to take up the entire window.
 If a tag parameter is provided, it will display a random image that has that tag.
 The page reloads every ten minutes with a